 You can check the availability of your preferred vanity plate online.

-To obtain a disabled license plate in Maine, you need to file an application for a disability plate or placard with the BMV.
-This application must be completed by a physician and must be resubmitted every four years.
+To obtain a disabled license plate in Maine, you need to file an Application for Disability Plates/Placard (Form PS-18) with the BMV.
+This application must be completed by a physician and must be resubmitted every 4 years.

 To obtain a special disabled veteran plate, you must already have a set of standard special veteran registration plates or provide evidence of honorable discharge from the U.S. Armed Forces.

-There's no extra registration fee for disabled plates.
-Placards cost $1.
+There's no fee for disabled plates or placards.
 There are extra fees for a special disability veteran plate, however.

 Maine's newest specialty plates allow members of the Passamaquoddy, Penobscot, Maliseet, and Micmac tribes in Maine to proudly display their heritage.
-Wabanaki registration plates cost $35 for vehicles registered up to 6,000 pounds and $37 for vehicles registered from 6,001 to 9,000 pounds.
-There is no additional specialty plate fee.
+Wabanaki registration plates cost $35 for vehicles registered up to 6,000 pounds and $37 for vehicles registered from 6,001 to 10,000 pounds.
+There is no additional fee for specialty plates.
 The plates are issued in a unique numbering sequence, beginning with 101-AFA.